tailhook/lithos/docs/master_config.rst

 ====================

-Master configuration file is the one that usually at ``/etc/lithos.yaml`` and defines small subset of global configuration parameters.
+Master configuration file is the one that usually at ``/etc/lithos/master.yaml`` and defines small subset of global configuration parameters.
 Minimal configuration is an *empty file* but it **must exist** anyway.
 Here is the reference of the parameters along with the default values:

-``config-dir``
+``limits-dir``
+    The directory for per-application configuration files which contain limits of what application might use.
+If path is relative it's relative to the directory where configuration file is.
+Default is ``./limits``.

+``instances-dir``
-    The directory for per-application configuration files.
-Path should be absolute.
-Default is ``/etc/lithos``.
+    The directory for per-application configuration files which contain name of image directory, instance number, etc., to run.
+If path is relative it's relative to the directory where configuration file is.
+Default is ``./instances``.

 ``runtime-dir``
     The directory where ``pid`` file of master process is stored and also